rmccrear/lv-3-may-2024/week-3/part-2-components.md

 - Set up a **Next.js** page that displays a cat image and related information using mock data.
 - Practiced importing data and creating reusable components in **React**.
 - Applied **component-based architecture** to structure a webpage effectively.

----

-Now, with a reminder to commit your changes after each test, this will help you safeguard your progress while building the Cat App!